Salvadel/soc-homelab-environment/core-lab/setup/kali-setup.md

 ## Installation

 Kali Linux was deployed using the prebuilt Kali Linux VMware virtual machine image rather than a manual ISO installation.
+The official Kali Linux VMware image can be downloaded from [https://www.kali.org/get-kali/#kali-virtual-machines](https://www.kali.org/get-kali/#kali-virtual-machines).

-The image was downloaded and extracted, then opened directly in VMware Workstation Pro.
-See [VMware Setup](vmware-setup.md) for the download link and VM hardware allocation.
+The downloaded image was extracted, then opened directly in VMware Workstation Pro.
+No manual operating system installation steps were required.
+See [VMware Setup](vmware-setup.md) for VM hardware allocation.

 The screenshot below confirms the Kali Linux VM is fully imported and operational.